muntisa/DL-Art4Transparency/README.md

 # DL-Art4Transparency
 Deep Learning Art Transfer for Transparent PNGs

+## Target Users

+* Graphical designers
+* Game designers
+* Fashion designers

 ## Problem to solve

-In the previous repo, mDL-ArtTransfer: Deep Learning Art Transfer using Multiple AIs, I detected problems with the Art Transfer AIs in the case of PNG due to the transparency.
+In the previous repo, mDL-ArtTransfer: Deep Learning Art Transfer using Multiple AIs (https://github.com/muntisa/mDL-ArtTransfer), I detected problems with the Art Transfer AIs in the case of PNG due to the transparency.
 Generally, the transparent background was filled with style patterns and, therefore, the transparent background disappears.

 ## Solution